 How To: Create an Abstract Watercolour Bird with Illustrator Veronica Ballart Lilja

 When it comes to watercolour, combining different techniques can feel a little daunting.
-Using just a few colours and brushes, learn how to create a quirky bird illustration with Illustrator Veronica Ballart Lilja’s easy to follow step-by-step guide.
+Using just a few colours and brushes, learn how to create a quirky bird illustration with artist Veronica Ballart Lilja’s easy to follow step-by-step guide.
+Veronica is an acclaimed Illustrator and Author, having written her own guide to watercolour painting entitled If You’re Bored With Watercolour Read This Book.

 With a big brush, drop some watercolours on to the moistened area and let the colours bleed.
 Add the colour slowly to see how it develops over time, taking into consideration the placement of darker colours over brighter, bold tones.
 Lift the paper and gently move it to manipulate the colour further.